QuixThe2nd/TorrentTX/README.md

-# TorrentTX - The world's first Bittorrent Layer 2 - Turning the Bittorrent protocol into a blockchains
+# TorrentTX - The world's first Bittorrent Layer 2
 An experiment aiming to extend the capabilities of the torrent standard.

 TorrentTX aims to build on-top of the torrent protocol by adding a new consensus-layer.
 The idea is, torrents are the perfect store of information.
 They are immutable, and stay online as long as ONE person cares to keep them online.
 Torrents allow for bitcoin-style certainty, with infinite scaling.